FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 Here `chattr +C` defines that the copy on write functionality of btrfs is not used for the contents of the folder.
 *Beware that this option only applies to files created in the directory after it is set, so best use is on empty directories.*

-I chose this solution as the btrfs-man-page advices that seperate mount options are not supported for different subvolumes in the same filesystem.
+I chose this solution as the btrfs-man-page advices that separate mount options are not supported for different subvolumes in the same filesystem.
 Therefore creating a new subvolume and setting the `nodatacow` mount option is not an option.
 In addition setting the `nodatacow` mount option would also prevent compression, as `nodatacow` implies `nodatasum`.